Robbyro10/Build-a-Hex/README.md

 University Project

 Welcome to my project!!
-The code looks to emulate the logical part of the mobile game "Build a Hex".
+This program looks to emulate the logical aspect of the mobile game "Build a Hex".

 Hope you like it!